luciangreen/Time_Machine/README.md

 * Follow instructions in <a href="https://github.com/luciangreen/Text-to-Breasonings/blob/master/Instructions_for_Using_texttobr(2).pl.txt">Instructions for Using texttobr(2)</a> when using texttobr, texttobr2 or mind reader to avoid medical problems.

+* The <href="https://www.lucianacademy.com/apps/preventheadaches.html">Prevent Headaches App</a> may be necessary.

 # Running

 * In Shell: